S-DeHerrera-Neil/Collaboration_Networking-Collab.md/README.md

 - Utilize a Python script that utilizes Datagram Sockets to create a UDP connection to a remote device.

- - Utilize a Python script that utilizes Datagram Sockets to create a UDP connection to a remote device.
+ - Utilize a Python script that utilizes RAW Sockets.

 # Lesson 3.